Melanie Barker Berkmen

 Barker MM, Gaal T, Josaitis CA, Gourse RL.
 (2001) Mechanism of regulation of transcription initiation by ppGpp.
 I. Effects of ppGpp on transcription initiation in vivo and in vitro.
 J Mol Biol 305(4): 673-688.

 Barker MM, Gaal T, Gourse RL (2001) Mechanism of regulation of transcription initiation by ppGpp II.
 Models for positive control based on properties of RNAP mutants and competition for RNAP.
 J Mol Biol 305(4): 689-702.

 Gourse RL, Gaal T, Aiyar SE, Barker MM, Estrem ST, Hirvonen CA, Ross W. (1998) Strength and regulation without transcription factors: Lessons from bacterial rRNA promoters.
 Cold Spring Harb Sym 63: 131-139.

-In my free time I like to travel, snowboard, practice my Turkish, and eat delicious food.
+In my free time I like to travel and cook.